anujasalvi/Portfolio/final_proj_p2.md

       <li><b><u>Visual 3:</u></b>
       <br>
         <b>Pie chart depicting students demographics</b><br>
         This visual focuses on showcasing the percentage of students that are not Americans and are international.
-This visual aims to show that there is a vast diversity in the pool of graduate students.<br>
+This visual aims to show that there is a vast diversity in the pool of graduate students.<br><br>
         <img src="2.3.jpeg" alt="Sketch 3" width="400">
       </li>
       <br>